Hierarchical clustering that takes advantage of both density-peak and density-connectivity: Empirical evaluation

+Since clustering is an unsupervised learning task, here we used a standard external evaluation method such that first running the clustering algorithm on the whole dataset with particular parameter settings and then comparing the clustering result with the ground truth \cite{han2011data,aggarwal2013data}.
+Furthermore, density-based clustering algorithms normally are sensitive to parameter settings because the nonparametric density estimator used in these algorithms suffers from boundary bias without specific knowledge about the domain of the data \cite{botev2010kernel}.
+To obtain a fair comparison, We report the best clustering performance within a range of parameter search for each algorithm.

-The clustering performance is measured in terms of F-measure\footnote{It is worth noting that other evaluation measures such as purity and Normalized Mutual Information (NMI) \cite{strehl2002cluster} only take into account the points assigned to clusters and do not account for noise.
+The clustering performance is measured in terms of Macro-average F-measure score\footnote{It is worth noting that other evaluation measures such as purity and Normalized Mutual Information (NMI) \cite{strehl2002cluster} only take into account the points assigned to clusters and do not account for noise.
 A clustering algorithm which assigns the majority of the points to noise may result in a high clustering performance.
-Thus the F-measure is more suitable than purity or NMI in assessing the clustering performance of density-based clustering, e.g, DBSCAN and OPTICS.}: given a clustering result, we calculate the precision score $P_{i}$ and the recall score $R_{i}$ for each cluster $C_{i}$ based on the confusion matrix, and then the F-measure score of $C_{i}$ is the harmonic mean of $P_{i}$ and $R_{i}$.
-The overall F-measure score is the unweighted average over all clusters: F-measure$=\frac{1}{k}\sum_{i=1}^{k}\frac{2P_{i}R_{i}}{P_{i}+R_{i}}$.
+Thus the F-measure is more suitable than purity or NMI in assessing the clustering performance of density-based clustering, e.g, DBSCAN and OPTICS.}: given a clustering result, we calculate the precision score $P_{i}$ and the recall score $R_{i}$ for each cluster $C_{i}$ based on the confusion matrix, and the F-measure score of $C_{i}$ is the harmonic mean of $P_{i}$ and $R_{i}$.
+After computing the pairwise F-measure Score, then we use the Hungarian algorithm \cite{kuhn1955hungarian} to search the optimal match between the clustering results and true clusters.
+The overall F-measure score is the unweighted average over all matched clusters: F-measure$=\frac{1}{k}\sum_{i=1}^{k}\frac{2P_{i}R_{i}}{P_{i}+R_{i}}$.

-We used 4 artificial datasets (2O, 3C, 3G and 2Q) and 10 real-world datasets with different data sizes and dimensions from UCI Machine Learning Repository \cite{Lichman:2013}.
-Table~\ref{dataset} presents the data properties of the datasets.
+We used 6 artificial datasets (Pathbased, Compound, 2O, 3C, 3G and 2Q) and 11 real-world datasets with different data sizes and dimensions.\footnote{Pathbased is from Chang et al. \cite{chang2008robust}, Compound is from Zahn \cite{zahn1971graph}, Shape is from Müller et al. \cite{Muller2009}, COIL20 is from Li et al. \cite{li2016feature} and all other real-world datasets are from UCI Machine Learning Repository \cite{Lichman:2013}.} Table~\ref{dataset} presents the data properties of the datasets.
+Figure \ref{figS} shows the scatter plots of Pathbased and Compound datasets.